illustration of distribution list vs. shared inbox

 How to Create a Shared Mailbox in Google Workspace (Collaborative Inbox)

 Unlike Outlook, Google Workspace does not provide a traditional shared mailbox.
-To create a similar setup, you need to turn a Google Group into a Collaborative Inbox.
+The equivalent is a Google Collaborative Inbox via Google Groups.

 Step-by-step setup for shared mailbox in Google Workspace